awsdocs/aws-cloud9-user-guide/doc_source/change-environment.md

 ![\[Environment list scope in the AWS Cloud9 console\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-env-list.png)
 + Choose the previous arrow, next arrow, or page number button to display more environments in the current scope\.
 ![\[Environment list page control in the AWS Cloud9 console\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-find-env.png)
-+ If you think you should be a member of an environment, but the environment is not displayed in the **Shared with you** list, check with the environment owner\.
++ If you think you should be a member of an environment, but the environment isn't displayed in the **Shared with you** list, check with the environment owner\.
 + In the top navigation bar, choose a different AWS Region\.
 ![\[AWS Region selector in the AWS Cloud9 console\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-region.png)